How to File LLC Taxes in Maryland?

 - William Sinclair, Business Lawyer

-Filing LLC taxes as a C-corp is substantially more complex than filing LLC business taxes as a sole proprietor; therefore, consult with an accounting expert before adopting C-corp status.
+Filing LLC taxes as a C-corp is considerably more complex than filing LLC business taxes as a sole proprietor.
+Talk to an accountant before going this route — the tax savings need to outweigh the added complexity and cost.

 Federal Taxes for Maryland LLCs